krisvanrens/coding-exercises/cpp-fundamentals-exercises/raycasting/README.md

 To get the correct arrow given the current player orientation, I created a lookup function that simply translates an angle to a `std::string`.
 Note that we have to use `std::string` here, because the C/C++ `char` type can only store a single byte and we use UTF-8 characters in string literals here (anywhere from 1 to 4 bytes).

+The locally-used-only free function is wrapped in an [unnamed namespace](https://en.cppreference.com/w/cpp/language/namespace#Unnamed_namespaces).
+This will make the function have internal linkage, which means it is not visible from other translation units.
+This makes no sense for a single-source-file application like the one we're building now, but makes sense when extending the application and splitting up the source code files.
+Even though the namespace is anonymous, it will have a unique name at the linking level, and because it's unnamed, it cannot be accessed from other translation units.
+Splitting up code like this over multiple implementation files makes it possible to control the visibility and thus compile/linking across translation units.

 Screen shot from this version:

 ![v11](images/raycasting_v11.png)